CommonRoad/commonroad-scenario-designer/docs/source/osm.rst

 Mapillary Traffic Signs
 =======================

-Additionally to traffic signs, which can be found in the given .osm file, the converter is also able to use **Mapillary** as an external source of signs.
+Additionally to traffic signs from the given .osm file, the converter is also able to use **Mapillary** as an external source of signs.
-Mapillary is an open source mapping tool, that provides more detailed insights in road networks based on real camera footage.
+Mapillary is an open source community mapping tool, that provides more detailed insights in road networks based on real camera footage.
 In order to request data from Mapillary, an API key is needed, which can be obtained from `Mapillary.com <https://www.mapillary.com/>`_.
 The key has to be saved in the **config.py** file.